William Dalgety Moore: Business career

 In 1862, at 27 years of age, Moore headed back south to Fremantle, and formed a business partnership with John Monger.
 Five years later, in 1867, he founded W. D. Moore & Co., a business that he remained involved with until 1900, and which then continued until 2013 under management of his Great Grandson Geoffrey Jameson Moore.
 The extant W D Moore & Co Warehouse, in Henry Street, Fremantle, still bears the name of this firm.
 The State Heritage Register records that Moore was the first president of the Fremantle Chamber of Commerce, from 1873 to 1875, but the Chamber's own information disagrees with this, and suggests that it was William Marmion.

 Moore was a director of the W.A.
 Bank and on the local board of directors of the Australian Mutual Provident Society.
 He was also the manager of one of the first timber stations established in Western Australia at Quindalup and had interests in the pearling industry at Shark Bay.
 Moore also erected the first roller flour mill in Western Australia, building the Phoenix Mill in Essex Street, Fremantle (on the site of an old stone milling plant which had been previously destroyed by fire).

 Politics

 In 1870, Moore was elected to the Legislative Council, representing the seat of Fremantle alongside Edward Newman.
 However, due to business concerns, he retired after only two years.

 In December 1890 Moore was appointed a nominee member of the Legislative Council but subsequently resigned in February 1892.

 Personal life

 Moore married his first wife, Susanna Dora Monger, on 19 July 1860.
-She bore him the first twelve of his eighteen children, but died in 1876.
+She was the mother of the first twelve of his eighteen children.
+She died in 1876.
 On 20 February 1879, Moore remarried to Ann 'Annie' Gallop, with whom he had another six children over the next ten years.

 Moore died on 22 April 1910 at his residence, Woodside in East Fremantle, at the age of 74, after several years of ill health.